 If your PA is 1) a family member living in your home or 2) is a non-family member who lives with you as part of your family, sharing housework and leisure activities with your family, then you may not need to pay the NMW or NLW.
 However, it is unlikely (although not impossible) that a PA would fall into the first category because direct payments cannot usually be used to employ a close relative who lives in the same household as the person receiving care.
 You may fall into this category if you pay a family member who lives with you from your own money.
 In the case of the second category, as per this HMRC guidance, all the facts and circumstances would need to be considered.

 The rest of this section is for you if these exemptions do not apply.

 It is not open to employees or ‘workers’ to opt out of the NMW or NLW.

 You should note that if your PA is self-employed for tax purposes they may still be entitled to the NMW or NLW if they have to do the work themselves and cannot send someone else to do it for them, as this would mean that they fall in the definition of a ‘worker’ for minimum wage purposes.

 The minimum wage rate depends on a worker’s age and if they are an apprentice.

 The NLW applies to workers aged 25 and over (and not in the first year of an apprenticeship).
 The NMW rates will still apply to workers under 25 and apprentices.
-While the NLW operates as a higher level of NMW for workers aged 25 or over and same rules regarding things like compliance, sanctions and penalties apply to both NMW and NLW.
+While the NLW operates as a higher level of NMW for workers aged 25 or over, the same rules regarding things like compliance, sanctions and penalties apply to both NMW and NLW.